princeton-vl/RAFT-Stereo/README.md

 ## (Optional) Faster Implementation

-We provide a faster CUDA implementation of the correlation volume which works with mixed precision feature maps.
+We provide a faster CUDA implementation of the correlation sampler which works with mixed precision feature maps.
 ```Shell
 cd sampler && python setup.py install && cd ..
 ```